James W. Crawford III: Military

 Crawford was the 43rd Judge Advocate General of the Navy.
-Crawford is the principal military legal counsel to the Secretary of the Navy and Chief of Naval Operations and serves as the Department of Defense representative for ocean policy affairs (REPOPA).
-He led 2,300 attorneys, enlisted legalmen and civilian employees of the worldwide Navy JAG Corps community.
+Crawford was the principal military legal counsel to the Secretary of the Navy and Chief of Naval Operations and serves as the Department of Defense representative for ocean policy affairs (REPOPA).
+He led 2,300 attorneys, enlisted legalmen, and civilian employees of the worldwide Navy JAG Corps community.

 Crawford is a member of the state bar of North Carolina.
 His personal decorations include the Distinguished Service Medal, the Defense Superior Service Medal (three awards), the Legion of Merit (three awards), the Defense Meritorious Service Medal, the Meritorious Service Medal (two awards), the Navy and Marine Corps Commendation Medal (three awards) and the Navy and Marine Corps Achievement Medal.

 Crawford's long career ended under a cloud.
 Less than two months prior to his retirement, the Navy Times reported on a ruling from the Court of Appeals for the Armed Forces that he had illegally influenced the prosecution of Senior Chief Special Warfare Operator Keith E. Barry (on charges of rape of a girlfriend).
-Senior Chief Barry's conviction was overturned on that appeal and dismissed with prejudice.
+Barry's conviction was overturned on that appeal and dismissed with prejudice.

 The Court of Appeals for the Armed Forces found Crawford's involvement constituted "unlawful influence."
 In reaching this conclusion, the court applied Article 37 of the Uniform Code of Military Justice, which at the time of his conduct prohibited judge advocates (and others subject to the code) from "unlawfully influencing action of court."
-The appellate attorney for the exonerated Senior Chief urged that the Navy not allow for Crawford's upcoming retirement, but instead to place him on legal hold and go forward with a prosecution of Crawford for this charge of UCI.
+(UCI) The appellate attorney for the exonerated Barry urged that the Navy not allow for Crawford's upcoming retirement, but instead to place him on legal hold and go forward with a prosecution of Crawford for this charge of UCI.
 Defense attorneys in other cases have alleged similar improper influence by Crawford.

-According to his official US Navy biography, Crawford retired on November 1, 2018.
+According to his official Navy biography, Crawford retired on November 1, 2018.
 There is no mention within his official biography of this appellate finding of UCI on his part.

+Academia

+Crawford became the president of Felician University in New Jersey in 2020 during the COVID-19 pandemic.
+He served in the role until April 2023, when he stepped down.
+He was named the sole finalist for the presidency of Texas Southern University in April 2024, and became president June 1, 2024.

 Personal life

-Crawford is Catholic, and attended Nativity Church in Burke, Virginia before assuming the presidency at Felician.
+Crawford is Catholic, and attended Nativity Church in Burke, Virginia, before assuming the presidency at Felician.